 As Napoleon tried to conquer all of Europe in the 18th century, so Hitler tried the same in the 20th Century.
 And like his maniacal predecessor, Hitler sought to change Europe’s driving conventions.
 Completing the work Napoleon started, Hitler changed all of Austria to drive on the right after the 1938 Anschluss unified Germany and Austria.
 Next was Czechoslovakia in 1939, and during the war Hungary was changed to drive on the right in 1944.

-After the Second World War, only one country on continental Europe was left driving on the left; Sweden, which changed to match its neighbours in 1967.
+After the Second World War, only one country in continental Europe was still driving on the left – Sweden.
+It changed to match its neighbours in 1967.

 The colonial and anti-colonial influence

-As European empires spread throughout the world, they spread their control and influence, including imposing driving conventions on their colonised people.
-This was done by both formal control and informal influence over a conquered country’s behaviour.
-Britain spread the left hand rule to the territories it colonised, but also some that it did not.
+As European empires spread throughout the world, they spread their control and influence, which included imposing driving conventions on their colonised people.
+Britain spread the left-hand rule to the territories it colonised, but also some that it did not.

-In Japan, the influence of the British ambassador Sir Rutherford Alcock led the country to start driving on the left from 1859, a change which was formalised by Japan’s government in 1872.
-This was also the case in China, where British influence caused a similar change to left in the important port city of Shanghai.
+In Japan, the influence of the British ambassador Sir Rutherford Alcock led the country to start travelling on the left from 1859, a change formalised by Japan’s government in 1872.
+This was also the case in China, where British influence caused a similar change to the left in the important port city of Shanghai.

 The anti-colonial impetus for changing the road conventions seems to have petered off after the initial flood of newly independent nations asserting their new found freedom and in recent years economic reasons have taken the forefront.
-In 2009 Samoa, a previously German colony, which drove on the right changed to driving on the left.
-This wasn’t in order to throw off the reigns of colonial power, but in order to benefit from cheaper car imports from Japan and Australia.
+In 2009, Samoa – previously a German colony – which drove on the right, changed to driving on the left.
+This wasn’t in order to throw off the reigns of colonial power, however, but in order to benefit from cheaper car imports from Japan and Australia!